jhajagos/Dockers4HealthCareDB2HDF52ML/PreparedSource2OHDSIDB/README.md

 ```

 ## Build Vocabulary

 The first step is to build vocabulary files for mapping.
+In general you build the
+vocabulary to an externally mounted directory so it can be used for mapping.

 ```bash
 mkdir /data/ohdsi/vocab/51/
 # Generated from http://athena.ohdsi.org/